MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/user_guide/pre_processing.rst

     Attributes: [30×1 struct]

 - **Groups**: h5 files can be thought of like directories where a 3D time-series is self contained within its own folder (or group).
 - **Attributes**: Attributes are special "tags" attached to a group.
 This is where we store metadata associated with each group and dataset.
-The result of calling `get_metadata(raw_path)` (see :ref:`scanimage metadata` for more information about the magic behind the scenes here).
+The result of calling `get_metadata(raw_path)` (see :ref:`scanimage metadata <advanced_metadata>` for more information about the magic behind the scenes here).

 .. _eval_outputs:

 Evaluate outputs
 *************************

-For more examples of loading and manipulating data, see :ref:`exploring datasets`
+For more examples of reading, viewing and creating graphics for your data, see tips and tricks on :ref:`exploring datasets in MATLAB <explore_data_matlab>`

 In your `save_path`, you will see a newly created `figures` folder.
 This contains an image for each [X,Y,T] plane and checks for proper tiling.